 Hudson River Trading (HRT) is a quantitative trading firm working across more than 200 markets worldwide.
-Together, its 700+ staff across six countries research and develop automated trading algorithms using advanced mathematical techniques.
-So, for HRT’s office design in London, we created a workplace that focuses on togetherness and collaboration.
+Together, its 900+ staff across six countries research and develop automated trading algorithms using advanced mathematical techniques.
+So, for HRT’s office design in London, we created a workplace that focuses on supporting collaborative work.

-HRT is proud of its workplace culture and way of working, which focuses on Think, Trust, Tinker & Trade.
+HRT is proud of its workplace culture.
 Therefore, our goal was to create an office space that allows its people to come together, solve problems and share their best ideas.
-It was also crucial to balance the trading desk environments with meeting spaces for collaborative working.
+It was also crucial to balance the individual desk environments with meeting spaces for collaborative working.

 Furthermore, the workspace needed to have its own identity.
 The brief for HRT’s office in London was to create a design language consistent with its other global offices, while responding to the building and the local area.

 Our office design and build solution reimagines the traditional trading floor.
-Specifically, the ‘Tink Tank’, a dedicated space to ‘tinker’, introduces new ways to work.
-The idea is to get people to break away from the banks of desks and problem-solve in a different setting.
+Specifically, the ‘Tink Tank’, a dedicated setting for problem-solving and ideating together, outside the banks of desks.

-HRT’s people like to edit to improve its trading algorithms continually.
-With this in mind, moveable furniture lets people physically ‘edit’ the space by remodeling it to suit the different needs of those using it.
+HRT’s developers like to constantly iterate on its trading algorithms.
+With this in mind, moveable furniture lets people physically edit the space by remodeling it to suit the different needs of those using it.

 Collaboration can be distracting within an open plan office.
 So, we divided the Tink Tank from the main workspace by using curved walls and semi-transparent curtains to avoid causing a disturbance to those working nearby.